olean-b/DIY-Projects/ESP8266/NodeMCU/LogicMachineRemoteService/README.md

 3. Deploying a node

-This i a suggestion on how to implement on a 3 row ferfboard (DOT PCB)
+This i a suggestion on how to implement on a 3 row perfboard (DOT PCB)
 ![Circuit diagram](fritzing/ESP01_DHT22_NodeMCU.png?raw=true)

 Final result migth look somthing like this